 The FLP program builds upon concepts taught in the Certified Landscape Designer (CLD) certification program.
-To be eligible for the FLP program, the applicant must have one of the following:
+To be successful with the program, it is recommended that the applicant have one of the following:

 - Landscape Industry Certified Designer (CLD) designation or College/University equivalent

 - Landscape Industry Certified Manager (CLM) designation or College/University equivalent